Original cadastral map

 If you are looking for an organisation (Church, parish or Council etc.) who is the owner of certain property, land or premises, in a the certified period, fill the complete name in the input field ‘name’ and/ or use the wildcards.
 For example if you are looking for civil property in Roermond fill in the place name at Municipality for a maximum of hits.
 And for Maastricht you can find all its assets under the entry stad* under the search option ‘name’.

-Under ’Type’ In the search index you can also include specific features such as mill, oven, field ,ect.
-Also other types of descriptions from the original sources can be selected.
-For example house, barn, chapel or cemetery.
-Please be aware of the fact that if you are looking for oven this could also be entered as ‘bakhuis’,( oven in English) or even more difficult under ‘building’ The original entry in the Cadastre is leading.
+Please be aware of the fact that if you are looking for oven this could also be entered as ‘bakhuis’( oven in English) or even more difficult under ‘building’ The original entry in the Cadastre is leading.
 Seek and thou shall’t find is the main motto here.
 A tip is to look for bak* ?

 Toponyms are place references, be aware of this when using wild card entries.
 De Boschstraat can be found in the list of 6 selected items in Houthem (now spelled Bosstraat) but not in Maastricht.
 Because originally the name here was written as S Hertogen Bosch straat or Bosch straat.
 So by searching for Bosch you will see a greater number of hits.
 The result list will show the results in order of place name.
 On the map you will see the first pages of those hits marked by an orange box.
 When searching for the Boschstraat in Maastricht this should be part of the selection Maastricht (several pages).